 What kind of oil do you use on a griddle?

 Cooking oil is an essential part of griddling used both for seasoning and cooking.
 There are many general recommendations for oil types depending on their application, but as long as you go with a good vegetable oil it will do the deed.
 When it comes to seasoning, any cooking oil will be good enough to protect the griddle, though many people recommend flaxseed oil in particular.
 For cooking, you may go with cooking oil recommended in any given recipe since some dishes require oil with higher smoke points.
 Many people choose canola oil for its affordability and it does a decent enough job for seasoning as well as cooking.
 Among the most popular types of cooking oil used for griddling are corn oil, olive oil, sesame oil, palm oil, coconut oil, sunflower oil, and even soybean oil.
-Another interesting practice involves adding lard to improve the effectiveness of the griddle’s seasoning and to add more flavour.
+Another interesting practice involves adding lard to improve the effectiveness of the griddle’s seasoning and to add more flavor.

 How long does it take to cook burgers on a griddle?